kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 At the time of this blog post, there are 16 particular JS files I brought into the site build.
 Some are core libraries, some are plugins and some contain code I wrote.

-In order to work, some of the code I wrote depends on some of the libraries and plugins.
+Some of the code I wrote depends on some of the libraries and plugins.
 In the past, this meant I would have make sure all these files were listed in `<script>` tags on my page, and in a specific order to ensure that none of their functionality would break.

 Of course, I would concatenate and minify these 16 files into one, but would still need to ensure that the files were concatenated/minified in the proper order so, again, nothing broke.
 You have to worry about this stuff when doing JS development.